Flex-Community/fp-sdk-python/README.md

-# Python SDK for HMXv2
+# Python SDK for Flex Perpetual

 This library is tested against Python versions 2.7, 3.4, 3.5, 3.9, and 3.11.